austintackaberry/100-days-of-code/log.md

 **Today's Progress**: converted all of jobsort to redux, started rewriting tests to play well with redux

 **Thoughts**: I enjoyed converting to redux, but i do not enjoy writing these tests.
 I did get back to 64%, so that's not bad.
 Going to have to work a lot tomorrow if I want to get back to 100% and make solid progress on the shipt challenge.

+### Day 252: February 4, 2018

+**Today's Progress**: continued rewriting tests

+**Thoughts**: I was not as productive as I wanted to be today. oh well, i'll have to make up for it tomorrow.

+### Day 253: February 5, 2018

+**Today's Progress**: finished rewriting tests

+**Thoughts**: I was quite productive today..it feels good. even though it took a lot of effort to make a little progress.
+There was a bug in sinon that made useFakeTimers throw an error in strict mode.
+Luckily I found a workaround on github.
+Tomorrow I will start (and finish?) my shipt code challenge.
+Another late night...